ChronoSheets/ChronoSheets-PHP-Client/docs/Api/UserPayRatesApi.md

 # **userPayRatesGetPayRates**
 > \ChronoSheetsClient\ChronoSheetsClientLibModel\CSApiResponseListUserHourlyRate userPayRatesGetPayRates($userId, $xChronosheetsAuth)

-Get a collection of pay rates for a particular user, specified by user id
+Get a collection of pay rates for a particular user, specified by user id.
+Requires the 'ManageOrganisationUsers' permission.

 ### Example
 ```php